Youth Athletes Pressure

 Kids Sports Psychology for Parents and Young Athletes

-Our brain tends to lean toward negativity.
-“The brain doesn’t understand today the difference between protecting us from a lion or a snake and protecting us from emotional states,” said Debbie O ‘Connell, president, Live Positive and Golf Positive and vice president, LPGA Northeast section.
-The brain tends to embrace negative emotional … Read Sport Psychology Tip
+Our brain tends to lean toward negativity and could inhibit your focus on mental health.
+“The brain doesn’t understand today the difference between protecting us from a lion or a snake and protecting us from emotional states,” said Debbie O ‘Connell, president, Live Positive and Golf Positive and vice president, LPGA Northeast … Read Sport Psychology Tip